philip82148/cpp-dump/README.md

 ## Introduction

-You can print variables of a wide variety of types by passing them to cpp_dump(expressions...) macro.
+You can print variables of a wide variety of types by passing them to the `cpp_dump(expressions...)` macro.
 [See Full Example Code](./readme/macro-version.cpp)

 ```cpp